Pope Benedict dies in Rome nine years after resignation

 On the death of Pope John Paul II in 2005, he was elected as successor but soon began to lose control of senior cardinals at the Vatican with allegations of corruption beginning to circulate.
 In 2012 it emerged his butler had leaked Benedict’s private papers to media.

 His resignation means too that for the first time in over 600 years a Pope will lead the funeral Mass for his predecessor, as Pope Francis will do in St Peter’s Basilica.
-As a former head of state, it is expected Benedict will lie in state at St Peter’s beforehand to allow foreign dignitaries pay respects.
+As a former head of state, he will lie in state at St Peter’s beforehand to allow foreign dignitaries pay respects.
 It is unlikely the nine days of funeral rites before burial of a reigning pope will take place in this instance.